chpolyzo/Statstics/README.md

 **2- Central Limit Theorem**

 The Central Limit Theorem states that with a large enough sample size the sampling distribution of the mean will be normally distributed.
-[Practice Central Limit Theorem](practice/Central_Limit_Theorem.ipynb)
+[Practice Central Limit Theorem 1](practice/Central_Limit_Theorem.ipynb),  [Practice Central Limit Theorem 2](practice/Central_Limit_Theorem1.ipynb)

 The Central Limit Theorem actually applies for these well known statistics: